smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

    - Azure AD B2C

        - Azure Active Directory B2C provides business-to-customer identity as a service.
 Customers can use their preferred social, enterprise, or local account identities to authenticate in order to access applications and APIs offered by your organization.
-B2C requires an Azure AD tenant separate from the one used by organization's users and applications (and, consequently, differnent from the one that is used in B2B scenarios).
+B2C requires an Azure AD tenant separate from the one used by organization's users and applications (and, consequently, different from the one that is used in B2B scenarios).
 In order to make your applications and APIs available via an Azure AD B2C tenant, you need to register them with that tenant.

          For more information regarding this subject, refer to *Technical and feature overview of Azure Active Directory B2C* at <https://docs.microsoft.com/en-us/azure/active-directory-b2c/technical-overview>